Confirmed coronavirus cases are rising in 40 of 50 states

 Abbott said in a video posted on Twitter that the state’s lower infection rate and case counts after his stay-home order in April might have led some to think the “coast was clear.”

-But the number of people hospitalized in Texas because of COVID-19 has tripled since late May, after businesses began reopening.
+But the number of people hospitalized in Texas because of COVID-19 has quadrupled since late May, after businesses began reopening.

 “We are now at a point where the virus is spreading so fast, there is little margin for error,” Abbott said.
 “I know that wearing a face covering is not the convenient thing to do, but I also know that wearing a face covering will help us to keep Texas open for business.
 And it will help Texans earn the paycheck they need.”